The Sirens of Titan: Adaptations

-In popular culture
+Influence

-In a 1979 interview released in 2007, Douglas Adams discussed Vonnegut as an influence on The Hitchhikers Guide to the Galaxy:
+In a 1979 interview released in 2007, Douglas Adams discussed Vonnegut as an influence on The Hitchhiker's Guide to the Galaxy:

 Sirens of Titan is just one of those books – you read it through the first time and you think it's very loosely, casually written.
 You think the fact that everything suddenly makes such good sense at the end is almost accidental.
 And then you read it a few more times, simultaneously finding out more about writing yourself, and you realize what an absolute tour de force it was, making something as beautifully honed as that appear so casual.